wako69420/iso-compressor/README.md

 ---

 ## Roadmap
 Development on this project is active.
-Expect some QOL improvements, deeper automation, and wider format support in the upcoming releases.
+Expect some QOL improvements, deeper automation, wider format support and Linux support in the upcoming releases.

 ## License & Open Source
 This project is licensed under the [BSD 3-Clause License](LICENSE).